-Four seasons into Fixer Upper (with Season Five coming soon!), Chip and Joanna Gaines are a force in the home-renovation industry, responsible for introducing the word "shiplap" to even the least handy among us.
+After five very successful seasons of Fixer Upper, Chip and Joanna Gaines have become a force in the home-renovation industry, responsible for introducing the word "shiplap" to even the least handy among us.
 The lovable banter between the two is infectious — not to mention the wow-worthy makeovers they pull off every episode.
 Our favorite part of each show?
 When the new kitchen gets revealed.
 It's often the most dramatic change, when dated, well-worn cabinetry and blah tiles get swapped for a brand-new cooking space.

 We love nearly every kitchen makeover on Fixer Upper, but we were able to narrow this list down to five of our favorites.